Wolf Trap OperaThe Future of Opera

-Getting into the Wolf Trap Opera Company
+Getting into the Wolf Trap Opera

-It’s not easy to get into the WTOC, or even to get an audition.
+It’s not easy to get into the WTO, or even to get an audition.
 We screen about 1,000 applications for the two tiers of the Company, selecting fewer than 500 singers to hear in live audition.
 The fall 2009 season audition tour stopped in Houston, Chicago, Philadelphia, Los Angeles, Cincinnati, and New York before wrapping up at home in Vienna, Virginia.
 On average, 15-20 Filene Young Artists and 12-16 Studio Artists are selected each season—approximately 3% of the applicants.

 Fellows and Interns

 Singers are the most visible part of any opera company, but there are countless other people making the magic happen.
-To help train the next generation of administrators and artistic personnel, the WTOC offers fellowships in stage directing, administration, and coaching.
+To help train the next generation of administrators and artistic personnel, the WTO offers fellowships in stage directing, administration, and coaching.
 In coordination with Wolf Trap Education, we also offer internships in technical theater, stage management, and administration.

 Home Away from Home